tableau/connector-plugin-sdk/docs/index.md

 # Using a Connector

 ## Packaged Connector (Taco)
 Simply drop your packaged `.taco` file into your `My Tableau Repository/Connectors` and launch Tableau.
+See [How to Run your Packaged Connector (Taco)]({{ site.baseurl }}/docs/share) for more information.

 Note: Support for loading Taco files was added in the 2019.4 release of Tableau.

 ## Developer Path
 You can tell Tableau to load un-packaged connectors with a special command line argument that tells Tableau where to find your Connector.
-See [Run Your Connector]({{ site.baseurl }}/docs/share) for more information.
+See [How to Run Your "Under Development" Connector]({{ site.baseurl }}/docs/share) for more information.